How to Grow Plants from Seed

 Getting your plants started may seem, at first, a daunting process.
 But once you've taken that crucial, first step towards growing your own food, the best is yet to come.

-You may have gotten your basic materials together; pot, packet of seeds, and soil.
+You may have gotten your necessary materials together; pot, a packet of seeds, and soil.

 You open your packet of seeds bury some seeds in the soil and water.

 Then you wait and wait.

 I find this stage of gardening to be the most frustrating and yet the one most rewarding for the patient gardener.

 Sometimes you wait weeks, and nothing appears.

 Sometimes many seedlings poke their way out of the soil.

 However, this whole process can seem like alchemy when you're starting.
 If you are starting the seeds with the intent to transfer them outside, the process becomes even more confusing!

-I've had whole flats of thriving seedlings I've transplanted outside die within 2 days of transplanting.
+I've had whole flats of thriving seedlings I've transplanted outside die within two days of transplanting.